John Spencer-Churchill, 11th Duke of Marlborough

-John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough, (13 April 1926 – 16 October 2014) was a British peer.
+John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough (13 April 1926 – 16 October 2014), styled Earl of Sunderland until 1934 and Marquess of Blandford between 1934 and 1972, was a British Army officer and peer.
 He was the elder son of the 10th Duke of Marlborough and his wife, the Hon.
-Alexandra Mary Hilda Cadogan.
-He was known as "Sunny" after his courtesy title of Earl of Sunderland.
+Mary Cadogan.
+He was known as "Sunny" after his childhood courtesy title of Earl of Sunderland.

 His principal seat was Blenheim Palace, Woodstock, Oxfordshire.
 He was ranked 224th in the Sunday Times Rich List 2004, with an estimated wealth of £185 million.

-Life and work
+Early life

+Sunderland was born on 13 April 1926 at 1 Portman Square, Marylebone, his parent's London home.
+He was the elder son of the then Marquess of Blandford (later 10th Duke of Marlborough), and the Hon.
+Mary Cadogan.
+He was christened on 31 May at St Margaret's, Westminster.
+His godparents were King George V, Winston Churchill (his paternal grandfather's first cousin), Lord Hillingdon (his maternal uncle-by-marriage), and Alva Belmont (his great-grandmother).
+He held the title Earl of Sunderland by courtesy from birth and derived his lifelong nickname of "Sunny" from the title.

+The family primarily resided at Lowesby Hall in Leicestershire until 1934 when his father succeeded as 10th Duke of Marlborough and inherited Blenheim Palace.
+As heir to the dukedom, he was styled Marquess of Blandford.
+Like most men in his family, he was educated at Eton College.

+Career

+After Eton, Blandford was commissioned as a second lieutenant in the Life Guards.
+He served with the regiment in Egypt and Germany and was promoted to lieutenant in 1948.In 1953, he was promoted to the rank of captain before resigning his commission and joining the Regular Army Reserve of Officers.

+In 1953, Blandford purchased Lee Place, a large Georgian manor house, and its surrounding 57 acres, near Charlbury in West Oxfordshire, neighbouring the Blenheim estate.
+Lee Place had formerly been the dower house of the neighbouring Ditchley Park Estate.

-He was educated at Eton College and served seven years in the Life Guards, in which he achieved the rank of captain.
-In 1972, on inheriting the Dukedom of Marlborough, he assumed the management of Blenheim Palace and the Blenheim estate.
+On 11 March 1972, his father died and he succeeded as 11th Duke of Marlborough.
+He assumed the management of Blenheim Palace and the Blenheim estate.
 To fund the maintenance of the house, he opened it to visitors and as a film set, and established a number of businesses, including a garden furniture company and a water bottling plant.

+In 1974, Marlborough was appointed a deputy lieutenant of Oxfordshire.
 He was also active in a range of organisations, including the Thames and Chilterns Tourist Board and Oxford United Football Club.
 He served as vice-president of the Witney Conservative Association, the local party of David Cameron.

-He died in 2014 at the age of 88.